The parking lot where Tiffany Bresciani was murdered

 In the early hours of June 24th, 1993, Bresciani was picked up on Allen Street by Joel Rifkin, an unemployed 34-year-old who still lived with his mother.

-Sadly, on this occasion, she would not return.
+On this occasion, she would not return.

 Rifkin was a serial killer who had started murdering sex workers four years prior.
-By June of 1993, he had already claimed the lives of at least 16 women.
+By June 1993, he had already claimed the lives of at least 16 women.

 At the time, the area around the northern side of the Manhattan Bridge was a popular place for sex workers and their clients to "conduct business".

-According to Rifkin, he strangled Bresciani to death in his car at around 5.30 a.m.
+Rifkin said that he strangled Bresciani to death in his car at around 5.30 a.m.

 When Rifkin arrived back at his house in East Meadow, he didn't have time to remove the body from the trunk.
 By that stage, it was long past sunrise, and his mother was eager to use her Toyota to run some morning errands.